MCDMSociety/MOrepo/contribute.md

 The structure of an contribution folder is as follows:

 -   If you contribute with new instances, an `instances` folder (see [Step2](#step-2---adding-test-instances-to-morepo)).
--   If you contribute with results, a `results` folder (see [Step 3](step-3---adding-results-to-morepo).
+-   If you contribute with results, a `results` folder (see [Step 3](step-3---adding-results-to-morepo)).
 -   A file `citation.bib` containing the citation details for the study in BibTeX format.
 The study could e.g. be a paper where the instances have been used or the results calculated.
 We do not recommend to add instances before you at least have written a report/note where the instances have been used.
 -   A file `ReadMe.md` containing a presentation of the contribution.
 It must be written in [markdown](https://en.wikipedia.org/wiki/Markdown) which is just a plain text format.
+It must contain as description of the test instances (including formats) and results (if any).
+You may browse the [sub-repositories](https://github.com/MCDMSociety) for examples.
 -   A file `meta.json` in [json format](https://en.wikipedia.org/wiki/JSON) with details about the contribution.
 For instance:

 <!-- -->